What Age Children Are Activity Cubes For?

 Another reason you might see them in waiting rooms and community spaces up and down the country is that they offer so many developmental opportunities for your little one.
 From the moment they are born children are constantly learning, and from about the age of six months toys become an important part of that process.

-They learn that they can grab at things and move them.
+In their first few months of life, babies learn that they can grab at things and move them.
 They learn about cause and effect for example when they shake a rattle it makes a sound or when they drop their cup on the floor mummy makes a sound.

 They learn about problem-solving, hand-eye coordination, object permanence, they recognise shapes and learn colours and counting.